kenta-hirahara/Speech-Recognition/README.md

 # Speech Recognition Web App

-Simple web app where you can talk to and receive response.
+Simple web app where you can talk to then receive immediate text response.

 # How to use it

-1. After cloning, add the following line to `.env` file.
+1. After cloning, add the following line to the existing `.env` file.

 ```
 OPENAI_API_KEY="<your-openai-api-key>"